const-int/logo-generator/README.md

+# Logo generator

-# Create fancy icon with your initials 😃
+Create fancy icon with your initials 😃

 Built with [VueJS](https://vuejs.org/) and [Bulma](https://bulma.io) frameworks.